jmespath-community/jmespath.spec/jep-014-string-functions.md

 Given the `$subject` string, `pad_left()` adds `$width - length($subject)` characters to the beginning of the string and returns a string of length `$width`.

 The `$pad` optional string parameter specifies the padding character to use.
-If this parameter is omitted, `pad_left()` adds one of more ASCII space characters to the beginning of the string.
+If this parameter is omitted, `pad_left()` adds one or more ASCII space characters to the beginning of the string.
 If present, the `$pad` string must have a single character, otherwise, an error MUST be raised.

 The `pad_left()` function has no effect if `$width` is less than, or equal to the length of the ` $subject` string.